 DR. ALEXANDER SCHMIDT

-Chief Executive.
-Responsible for the areas of Medicine and Science
+Managing Director for the areas of Medicine and Science.

 Managing Director for Donor Recruitment as well as for the supporting functions Fundraising, Marketing, Public Relations and Event Management.